jvde-github/AIS-catcher/README.md

 [AIS engine v0.06]		: 4.1e+02 ms
 [Standard (non-coherent)]	: 2.2e+02 ms
 ```
 In this example the experimental coherent demodulation model performs quite well in contrast to the standard engine with 34 messages identified versus 3 for the standard engine.
 This is typical when there are few messages with poor quality.
-The coherent model is now the default but the improvements seen for this particular file are exceptional.
+The coherent model is the default model but please note that the improvements seen for this particular file are exceptional for this set up.

 ## Releases